Lost Island Treasures

 This description was automatically translated from German.
 If you have any questions about this piece of jewellery, we will be happy to help!

 Corals from the Mediterranean Sea come in different shades.
-Depending on the region, the depth of the sea and the growing conditions, the marine animals develop specific shades of color, such as the deep red Sardegna corals that are fished around the island of Sardinia.
+Depending on the region, the depth of the sea and the growing conditions, the marine animals develop specific shades of colour, such as the deep red Sardegna corals that are fished around the island of Sardinia.
 Sicily provides a special coral color in this regard, and the history of these marine treasures is decidedly fascinating.
 In July 1831, an undersea volcano erupted in front of the town of Sciacca, located on the southern coast of Sicily.
 Fishermen watched the explosions and discovered to their amazement that the volcano had formed a new island.
 Immediately after the eruptions ended, a fierce dispute broke out as to which country the new island should belong to.
 The Kingdom of the Two Sicilies considered it a natural part of its territory and named it Ferninandea after its king, Ferdinand II.
 However, Great Britain also claimed the new land, strategically located on important shipping routes, and named it Graham Island.
 The French fleet also claimed the island, which it called Julia, and Spain also laid claim to it.
 The dispute was finally settled by nature: By 1832, the waves had eroded the island to such an extent that it sank into the sea and remained only as a shoal.
 But what does this have to do with corals?
 The repeated submarine volcanic eruptions and numerous earthquakes had killed large quantities of corals, which formed one of the richest deposits in the entire Mediterranean.
 These subfossil corals had taken on a salmon hue due to storage in the water, which made them unmistakable.
 This treasure of the sea was discovered in 1875 when Bettu Ammareddu, captain of a trawler, was fishing on the shoal that was once the island.
 According to the legend, his necklace, which he had received as a gift from his beloved, fell into the water.
 When he dove for the necklace he found that the seabed was covered all over with coral.
 Soon the mining of the corals began, but just as quickly, already in 1915, the deposits were completely exhausted.
 In the present necklace we see particularly beautiful corals arranged in three rows.
 They are beads from around 1900 with the characteristic salmon tone that makes the "Corallo Sciacca" so desirable.
 The strands are graduated, meaning they get thicker towards the center.
 The necklace, which we had restrung, is held by an original clasp made of gold-plated tombac.
-A magnificent piece of jewelry with a history all its own!
+A magnificent piece of jewellery with a history all its own!
 Image: Ferdinandea island eruption by Camillo de Vito (1831), private collection.

 Learn more